krfong916/bottomline/README.md

 # Bottomline
-This repository is the entry-point for learning about and contributing to Bottomline
+This repository is the entry-point for learning about and contributing to Bottomline.

+### Preface
+The state of this repository is under active development 🏗️ 🧰

 ## Navigation
 - 📝 `/docs`